kevinjin420/judy/README.md

 ## Usage

 ### First Time Setup
-1. Install the extension and open VS Code
-2. If you haven't set up API keys, the extension will automatically prompt you
-3. Alternatively, use Command Palette: `Judy: Setup Environment`
-4. Find "Judy AI Companion" in the Explorer sidebar
+Find "Judy AI Companion" in the Explorer sidebar

 ### Interacting with Judy
 - **Chat**: Type messages in the chat input at the bottom of the sidebar
-- **Pet Avatar**: Click the 👋 pet button to make your character happy
+- **Pet Avatar**: Click the pet button to make your character happy
 - **View State**: The state display shows the current character expression
 - **Switch Characters**: Select different companions from the character dropdown

 ### Character States
 - **Default**: Character's base expression
-- **Happy**: Triggered when petting (5-second duration)
+- **Happy**: Triggered when petting
 - **Talking**: Active during AI responses
 - **Thinking**: Active when processing requests